 Most of us spend our days sitting at work.
 This leads to postural stress that manifests mainly in the neck, shoulders, and lower back.
 Advanced forms of postural stress present as weakness or pain in the lower back and pelvic area.

 Massage therapy can counteract some of the imbalance caused by sitting for prolonged periods of time and reduce the tension and stress this causes.
+If you need more advice, massage therapy Edmonton is a great place to look into.

 Massage Therapy Helps Reduce Anxiety and Depression